Community Lake Requires Professional Refresh

 By lowering the water level, our team ensured the disturbed sediment would remain in the basin and not flow over the weir during dredging operations.
 This process allowed the amphibious and barge excavators to maneuver and dredge safely without uncontrolled discharge.

 Dredging is also a disruptive process for wildlife.
 While migratory birds tend to avoid the site during construction, aquatic creatures do not have that luxury.
 The South Dakota Game, Fish, and Parks team performed a humane fish removal operation called electroshocking before active dredging operations began.
 Electroshocking fish is a common and effective method used in fishery management.
-This process directs a small electrical current through the water, stunning the fish so they can be easily scooped up and removed.
+This process directs a small electrical current through the water, stunning the fish so they can be quickly scooped up and removed.
 Electroshocking is a humane method to remove fish from a waterway and has little to no impact on the long-term health of the fish population.
 Once captured, the fish were relocated to several local waterways.

 Dredging Process Options & Recycling Dredged Material

 Dredging is generally performed using a mechanical method, such as an excavator with a bucket to dig up sediment or a hydraulic method using a cutting head and suction pump to remove materials.
-Through numerous discussions, it was determined that hydraulic dredging should be ruled out due to the planned winter operations and sediment size and types which prevent effective settling.
+Through numerous discussions, it was determined that hydraulic dredging should be ruled out due to the planned winter operations and sediment size and types, which prevent effective settling.
 A mechanical method using excavators, barges, and dump trucks was selected.

 Initially, an amphibious excavator was selected for sediment removal.
 This machine can perform dredging operations while supported on soft terrains such as swamps, wetlands, and shallow water.
 However, it quickly became apparent that as the excavator moved deeper into the lake, it was no longer performing satisfactorily and needed to be replaced.
-A barge was quickly located, and a long-reach excavator was positioned on the floating structure to continue the process.
+A barge was located rapidly, and a long-reach excavator was positioned on the floating structure to continue the process.

 Once removed, the lakebed material was loaded into a hopper barge and transferred to dump trucks stationed in a specially designed loading area that had been set up with erosion controls.
 The sediment was taken to a locally permitted landfill, where it was contained for dewatering.